ScreamingHawk/ScreamingHawk.github.io/_drafts/digital-after-life.md

 All my content that has a cost associated is stored on [AWS][3].
 Here are some instructions from AWS about how to close an account: https://aws.amazon.com/premiumsupport/knowledge-center/close-aws-account/
 Please make sure you have finished exporting any photos.
+My email is also hosted here so make sure you are done with accessing my accounts too.
 At this point I would also recommend cancelling the credit card to ensure there are no additional charges.

 ### Exceptions